cam39porter/tangle/docs/how-to-guides/user-feedback.md

 * Reveal our path to revenue by discovering what our users would pay for

 We believe that there is a core truth at the center of every business. **Our core truth is that our thoughts have value; the more we can capture and connect them, the more of that value we can realize from them**.
 For every truth, there is a search space of possible products and solutions that a business could be built around to satisfy the given truth.
 As a startup, it is our job to explore this search space as efficiently as possible to discover the pockets of revenue and profitability.
-We believe these coffee chat feedback sessions can serve as a compass we use to navigate our chosen search space.
+We believe these coffee chat feedback sessions can serve as a compass to navigate our chosen search space.

 ## Framing